Urban farming in Copenhagen

 noma and Geranium have led the plant-based revolution in Copenhagen but are by no means the only restaurants aiming to serve high quality plant-focused options in Copenhagen.
 See a list below.

 An urban oasis can be found in the middle of Copenhagen with nine wooden barns hidden in 1.5 hectares of wild nature.
 BaneGaarden opened in August 2020 and it’s an organic village with food stalls and the restaurant Lade 609 and the pizzeria and bakery Perron.
-Try a vegetable dish from CousCous or a vegan falafel wrap from Phago made on a homemade sourdough flatbread with baba ganoush, romesco, sweet potatoes, cabbage, pomegranate and a lemon vinaigrette.
+Try a vegan falafel wrap from Phago made on a homemade sourdough flatbread with baba ganoush, romesco, sweet potatoes, cabbage, pomegranate and a lemon vinaigrette.
 The wooden barns were built in 1909 by DSB for storing wood and other materials for the rails, however, they haven’t been used since 1950 allowing wild nature to grow around them.

 The many hotdog vans around Copenhagen create an iconic look in the Danish capital, and the first ones started selling sausages more than 100 years ago.
 Den Økologiske Pølsemand (DØP) has two vans on the shopping street in central Copenhagen, and all of their hotdogs are organic.
 They have a vegan sausage option including vegan bread and the classic toppings of a hotdog – the only thing missing for their traditional Danish hotdog to be vegan is the remoulade, which is vegetarian.